 Our assessment, treatment and rehabilitative plans include:

-- Education regarding your injury, work place postures, exercise outcomes, correction of faulty biomechanics.
+- Education regarding your injury, work place postures, exercise programmes and correction of faulty body biomechanics.

 - Hands on therapy including joint mobilisation, manipulative therapy